-2022 2021
+2024 2023

-Discount rate 10.50% 8.9%
+Discount rate 10% 10.6%

-Growth rate on price per ton 4.73% 3%
+Growth rate on price per ton 2.5% 3%

-Terminal year growth rate 2.5% 1.5%
+Terminal year growth rate 1.5% 1.5%

 Fuel and power price refer below refer below

 Fuel and power price include coal and gas prices.
 Average coal prices are obtained from published indices for the countries from which materials are sourced, as well as data relating to specific commodities.
 Forecast figures of coal is based on publicly available data if available otherwise average five-year actual coal prices are used as an indicator of the future price.
-In case of gas, forecast figures is derived basis of average of fiveyear actual gas prices as an indicator of the future price.
+In case of gas, forecast figures is derived basis of average of five-year actual gas prices as an indicator of the future price including by reference to agreement entered with the supplier.

-Value in use is higher than the carrying amount of the PPE as at 31 December 2022.
+Value in use is higher than the carrying amount of the PPE as at 31 December 2024.
 Hence, no impairment losses were recorded by the Company.